 The amount of foreign visitors to New Zealand has been growing over the years and the number of international travellers is expected to continue to increase.
-New Zealand introduced an electronic travel authority.
+New Zealand introduced a new electronic travel authority.
 The New Zealand eTA is mandatory starting October 1st, 2019.
 The eTA for New Zealand is available for citizens of 60 eligible countries and all cruise travellers.
 Airline and cruise line crew need to apply for a Crew eTA to enter New Zealand.

-Citizens from visa waiver countries need to meet the NZ eTA travel authority requirements in order to get it.
+Citizens from visa waiver countries need to meet the NZ eTA travel authority requirements in order to obtain it.
 The New Zealand eTA application form is straightforward and easy to complete.
 Although most applications are approved within 1 business day, applicants are advised to submit their application at least 3 business days before their expected date of departure.
-Once the eTA has been processed and approved, it will be send to the traveller by email.
+Once the eTA has been processed and approved, it will be sent to the traveller by email.

-The NZ eTA is a multiple entry travel authority and valid for a period of 2 years.
+The NZ eTA is a multiple entry travel authority that is valid for a period of 2 years.
 To get the eTA, the applicant needs to cover the fee of the travel authority as well as the tourist tax, known as IVL.
 Nationals who are not eligible for the eTA will still need to apply for a tourist visa for New Zealand and will need to cover the IVL as well.
 Once in the country, visitors are advised not to overstay in New Zealand as this has serious repercussions.

 Who is required to pay the International Visitor Conservation and Tourism Levy (IVL)?

-To make it easier for foreign visitors, the immigration system of New Zealand will determine if the traveller needs to pay for the IVL when they apply for a NZ eTA or for a visa.
+To make it easier for foreign visitors, the immigration system of New Zealand will determine if the traveller needs to pay for the IVL when they apply for an NZ eTA or for a visa.

 - New Zealand citizens and residents

 - Travellers transiting New Zealand on a transit visa or a transit NZ eTA

 - Australian citizens and permanent residents